 A new study recently published in the journal Cell shows a genetic link to having a sweet tooth, but this sweet tooth gene comes with a nice twist: it is linked to decreased fat mass and no extra risk for type 2 diabetes.[ref]

 Digging Deeper into FGF21:FGF21 is a peptide hormone, which means it is a small-sized molecule made of amino acids that act as a hormone.
 Most other hormones that readily come to mind, such as estrogen, testosterone, or cortisol, are created in the body from fats (cholesterol).
 In the liver, FGF21 helps to regulate the use of fats for fuel and thought to be necessary for adapting to a ketogenic diet.[ref][ref]
 FGF21 can also act on adipose tissue (fat cells) and cause them to use more glucose for energy.
 Additionally, FGF21 acts as an anti-inflammatory molecule in the heart and pancreas.[ref][ref]

-Oh, no!
 You've reached the end of the Free Preview of this Member's Only Article.

 Love what you're reading?
 Join as a Genetic Lifehacks member for full access to this article and more!